A great egret stands sentinel in Mattawoman Creek, Charles County, Maryland. Photo © Krista Schlyer/iLCP

 (draft Charles County Comprehensive Plan, p.
 3-13)

-Thousands of Charles County citizens spoke out against this plan at a hearing last fall.
+Thousands of Charles County citizens and two of the five County Commissioners spoke out against this plan at a hearing last fall.
 In response, a county-appointed task force re-examined the county's "tier map"—a major driver of the county's plan for unchecked growth—and recommended sweeping changes.
-In March, a majority of the Commissioners adopted some—but not all—of the task force recommendations.
-As a result, many of Charles County's most sensitive natural areas are still marked for rampant development; more than 14 square miles in the Mattawoman Creek watershed alone.
+Thanks to the voices of thousands of county residents, local and regional organizations, and the task force, the remaining County Commissioners relented, voting to adopt a tier map largely consistent with public input and staff recommendations

 Draft Plan Flies in the Face of Responsible Land Use

-The draft plan currently before the Commissioners does not reflect the work of the county-appointed task force, county planning staff recommendations or the wishes of thousands of county citizens.
+The draft plan currently before the Commissioners does not reflect the new tier map, the work of the county-appointed task force, county planning staff recommendations or the wishes of thousands of county citizens.

 Instead, the plan would: